Lake Cushman: Fishing

 Lake Cushman has year-round open season fishing and is stocked with Kokanee salmon and Cutthroat trout.
+Besides officially stocked fish, the lake also contains various species of trout, bass, sculpins, and salmon.
 Skokomish Park is fitted with a boat ramp with three paved ramps that allows access to the lake for a small day-use fee.
 Boat rentals are also available at the park.

 Swimming and watersports

 Swimming, boating, kayaking and cliff jumping are also among the most popular activities for Lake Cushman visitors.
 Public access to the lake is available at Skokomish Park and Lake Cushman Resort.

 Lodging

 The Skokomish Park campground is a former state park that was sold to private operators in 2002.
 The campground includes tent and RV campsites, group campsites and picnic areas.
 Further away from the lake are Big Creek Campground in Olympic National Forest and Staircase Campground in Olympic National Park.
-Big Creek offers tent sites and RV parking and is situated 8 mi from the lake.
+Big Creek offers tent sites and RV parking, and is situated 8 mi from the lake.
 Staircase is 1 mi from Lake Cushman and offers 47 camping sites.

 The Lake Cushman Resort was permanently closed in 2018 due to the expiration of its 50-year lease with Tacoma Public Utilities.